ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/README.md

     npm run package

 This will compile all the required assets and put them in the `public` folder ready for upload.
-Run `npm run serve` if you want to test the website from these assets, which will then be served on http://localhost:9000/documentation/, unless you have changed `GATSBY_PATH_PREFIX` in your `.env` file.
+Run `npm run serve` if you want to test the website from these assets, which will then be served on http://localhost:9000/documentation/, unless you have changed `GATSBY_ROOT_DIRECTORY` in your `.env` file.

 This process will also update the indices for the Algolia search.
 For this to work, you will need to provide the required environment variables in your `.env`.